Office in Wagar Building, Room 114

-To declare the interdisciplinary minor in Conservation Biology, visit the Forest and Rangeland Stewardship office in the Forestry Building, Room 123.
+To declare the interdisciplinary minor in Conservation Biology, visit the Department of Fish, Wildlife, and Conservation Biology office in the Wagar Building, Room 114.

 Conservation Biology is a scientific discipline and management context that deals with the diversity of life in ecosystems.
 Humans have tremendous effects on other species and ecosystems on Earth, and Conservation Biology considers these effects, and how our impacts can be altered to sustain diverse and healthy ecosystems.